State's cases rise of 13,871 is highest since July; deaths increase by 137

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 38,561, an increase of a record 3,725, surpassing the mark of 3,682 on Dec.
-16, according to Johns Hopkins.
-Twenty-three states reported at least 50 more deaths.
+29, the national toll has risen to 342,312, an increase of a record 3,744, surpassing the mark of 3,725 the day before, according to Johns Hopkins.
+Twenty-one states reported at least 50 more deaths.

 Cases